kajoshua/kajoshua.github.io/_posts/2025-11-27-Cognition-Tips-Tricks-Hot_takes.md

   * See [[Comedy Central](https://www.youtube.com/watch?v=gtausPdQxi8){:target="_blank"}]
 * When you're in a rut, check your systems.
 Sometimes your mood is a lagging indicator of your sleep, fitness, socialization or relationships, sunlight, eating habbits, smoking/drinking/vices, etc. In the mean time, at least have fun.
 What can you do that'll make your system feel endearing, fit, appreciative, or grateful?
 * Goodhart's Law states that "when a measure becomes a target, it ceases to be a good measure."
+* Embrace change.
+A river looks the same yet its water is always changing.
+No two experiences or relationships are ever the same.
+* A Tale of Two Seas.
+"The Sea of Galilee is flowing and lush; the Dead Sea takes but never gives."
+This demonstrates the need to donate and give back to your community.
+Example [[source](https://joycemeyer.org/Grow-Your-Faith/Articles/A-Tale-of-Two-Seas){:target="_blank"}].

 ## A list of questions you should ask people ahead of you